Carer's Allowance Supplement

 You're not eligible if you were entitled to Carer's Allowance on the qualifying date, but not actually getting any payments as you got another benefit instead.
 This is sometimes called having an "underlying entitlement" to Carer's Allowance.

 There is one qualifying date every six months.
-The table below shows the qualifying dates in 2018 and 2019.
+The table below shows the qualifying dates in 2019.

 |Monday 15 April 2019|